Meta-Learning Adaptive Loss Functions: Related Work

 \subsection{Online vs Offline Loss Function Learning}

-The key algorithmic difference of AdaLFL from prior offline gradient-based methods \cite{bechtle2021meta, gao2022loss} is that $\phi$ is updated after each update to $\theta$ in lockstep in a single phase as opposed to learning $\theta$ and $\phi$ in separate phases.
+The key algorithmic difference of AdaLFL from prior offline gradient-based methods \citep{bechtle2021meta,gao2022loss} is that $\phi$ is updated after each update to $\theta$ in lockstep in a single phase as opposed to learning $\theta$ and $\phi$ in separate phases.
 This is achieved by not resetting $\theta$ after each update to $\phi$ (Algorithm \ref{algorithm:offline}, line 3), and consequently, $\phi$ has to adapt to each newly updated timestep such that $\phi = (\phi_0, \phi_1, \dots, \phi_{S_{train}})$.
 In offline loss function learning, $\phi$ is learned separately at meta-training time and then is fixed for the full duration of the meta-testing phase where $\theta$ is learned and $\phi = (\phi_0)$.
-Another crucial difference is that in online loss function learning, there is implicit tuning of the learning rate schedule, as mentioned in Section \ref{section:implicit-learning-rate-schedule}.
+Another crucial difference is that in online loss function learning, there is an implicit meta-learning of the learning rate schedule and a built in early stopping mechanism, further discussed in Section \ref{section:implicit-learning-rate-schedule}.